Aur1masSt/Aur1masSt/README.md

 ## 👨‍💻 About Me

 Hi there!
-I'm [Aurimas], a seasoned Quality Assurance Engineer with [X+] years of experience in ensuring the delivery of robust, high-quality software.
+I'm Aurimas, a seasoned Quality Assurance Engineer with [X+] years of experience in ensuring the delivery of robust, high-quality software.
 My expertise spans both manual and automated testing, with a keen eye for detail and a passion for problem-solving.

 ## 🛠️ Skill Set

 * **Testing Methodologies:** Agile, Scrum, Waterfall, TDD, BDD
 * **Manual Testing:** Test planning, execution, defect tracking, exploratory testing
-* **Automation Expertise:** Selenium, Cypress, Appium, [Your Preferred Tools]
+* **Automation Expertise:** Selenium, Cypress, Appium
-* **Programming:** Java, Python, JavaScript
+* **Programming:** Java
-* **Tools & Technologies:** TestRail, JMeter, Postman, Git, [Your Relevant Tools]
+* **Tools & Technologies:** Postman, Git

 ## 🚀 Recent Projects